dotnet-foundation/website/input/community/speakers/nish-anil.md

 Instagram: https://instagram.com/nishanil
 Mentor: true
 ---
 I'm a PM on the .NET team at Microsoft working remotely from Bengaluru, India.
 I help create Architecture Guides for .NET developers and can deliver talks on Microservices, Containers, Kubernetes, and other Cloud-Native tech.
-If you don’t see something that excites you here: dot.net/architecture, you should let me know.
+If you don't see something that excites you here: dot.net/architecture, you should let me know.